 The LED light will indicate the battery is functioning properly.
-When the production of combustion is sensed, the smoke detector sounds a loud alarm that continues until the air is a low battery.
+When the production of combustion is sensed, the smoke detector sounds a loud alarm that continues until the air is cleared.
+The LED light will also give a visual indication of a sounding alarm.

+When the battery becomes weak, the alarm will "beep" about once a minute indicating a low battery.
 This warning should last for 30 days.
 You MUST replace the battery once the alarms low battery warning (beep) starts to assure continued protection.

-When the battery becomes weak, the alarm will "beep" about once a minute indicating